DannyNemer/dantil/README.md

 ### <a id="dantil-getModuleCallerPathAndLineNumber"></a>`dantil.getModuleCallerPathAndLineNumber()`
 <a href="#dantil-getModuleCallerPathAndLineNumber">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L198 "View in source") [&#x24C9;][1]

-Gets the file path and line number of the function call that invoked the currently executing module.
-Returns the path and line number in the format `filePath:lineNumber`.
+Gets the location of the function call that invoked the currently executing module in the format `filePath:lineNumber:columnNumber`.
 <br>
 <br>
 This is not necessarily the caller of the currently executing function, which can be another function within the same module.
 Nor is it necessarily this module's parent which instantiated the module.
 Rather, it is the most recent function call in the stack outside the currently executing module.